 Potting is very similar to that with more traditional media, except that, instead of compressing the medium around the roots as you pot, you want to shake the pot when pouring medium around the roots, so it will get into the spaces within the root ball.
 Pot your plants to a normal depth.
 Be sure to soak the medium thoroughly (I prefer overnight) before potting.
 Adding KelpMax or another root-growth stimulant to the presoak also helps.

 Note on size of medium to use: Most clay aggregate materials are available in fine and coarse grades.
 We recommend the coarse grade for all plants.
 If you try growing larger plants in the fine material, you will likely experience root rot in short order.
-Don’t be too concerned about using coarse material for small, and/or fine-rooted plants, as they seem to adapt to it quite well – it’s a moist, airy root zone environment that the love.
+Don’t be too concerned about using coarse material for small, and/or fine-rooted plants, as they seem to adapt to it quite well – it’s a moist, airy root zone environment that they love.

 Watering frequency will vary with plant growth rate and ambient conditions, and may vary with the season.
 In fact, once a plant is well-established, it literally cannot be overwatered, and flushing the pot frequently eliminates plant waste products and returns the reservoir chemistry to its “target” values, so is an advantage.
-At a bare minimum, try to water before the pot dies out.
+At a bare minimum, try to water before the pot dries out.
 We recommend feeding a somewhat dilute nutrient solution at every watering, and all of our plants get the MSU-type fertilizer at a nitrogen dosage of about 30-50 ppm, as we tend to water very frequently.
-Notice I don’t water constantly…that’s why I call it “semi-” hydroponic.
+Notice I don’t water constantly…that’s why I call it semi-hydroponic.

 The watering technique is dependent on the pot used: when watering plants in our “semi-hydroponic™” pots, fill the pot to the top.
 It saturates the mix and then drains down to the level of the holes, which leaves the mix nice and airy, while providing a reservoir to keep it moist by capillary action.
 If you’re using the two-stage hydroponics pots with gauges, we have found that it’s best to stop adding solution at the moment you see the gauge just begin to move up from the bottom.